pandas-dev/pandas/doc/source/contributing.rst

     for /f %i in ('git diff upstream/master --name-only -- "pandas/*.py"') do flake8 %i

-This will get all the files being changed by the PR (with are also within the ``pandas/`` folder and ending with ``.py``), and run ``flake8`` on them, one after the other.
+This will get all the files being changed by the PR (which are also within the ``pandas/`` folder and ending with ``.py``), and run ``flake8`` on them, one after the other.